-- Central Government funding is reducing year on year, and between 2010/11 and 2019/20 government grants and subsidies fell by over 50%. - Localisation was introduced to replace lost grants and subsidies with retained Business Rates income.
-The Council was part of the Lincolnshire Business Rates Pilot that allowed 100% growth retention for 2018/19.
-However, for 2019/20 it again returned to the previous 50% growth retention. - The Government's Fair Funding Review and Spending Review are likely to have an adverse impact on the Council's resources.
+- Central Government funding is reducing year on year, and between 2010/11 and 2020/21 government grants and subsidies fell by over 50%. - Localisation was introduced to replace lost grants and subsidies with retained Business Rates income. - The Government's Fair Funding Review and Spending Review are likely to have an adverse impact on the Council's resources.
 The outcome of this is still uncertain, but the Council is working with Central Government to ensure that the needs of the District are considered as part of this review. - North Kesteven's population is one of the fastest growing and this brings increased demand for public services. - The financial impact of Brexit is as yet uncertain.
 It could be positive or negative, but is likely to affect interest and inflation rates, labour costs and property and rental values as well as the business and tourist economies. - The impact of Covid-19 and the recovery from it will undoubtedly impact on the Council, its communities and businesses for a number of years to come.